-The visual effects for The Wrath of Khan were filmed quickly, efficiently — and, most importantly, they came in on budget.
+The visual effects of The Wrath of Khan were filmed quickly, efficiently — and, most importantly, they came in on budget.

-Contrary to the first Star Trek film, the effects were produced by Industrial Light and Magic, a company that would eventually dominate the industry.
+Contrary to the first Star Trek film, the effects were produced by Industrial Light and Magic (ILM), a company that would eventually dominate the industry.

-Producer Robert Sallin told Star Trek: The Magazine years later (September 2002) that ILM was “incredible”.
+Producer Robert Sallin told Star Trek: The Magazine that ILM was “incredible”.

 The most professional, the most delightful, the most responsive.
 I couldn’t say enough good things about the whole crew.
 It was an amazing experience.

 As a sequel, Star Trek II was able to reuse many of the models that had been created for The Motion Picture.
 Besides the Enterprise, Sallin wanted to make use of the orbital office complex Kirk had beamed up to in the first film; it became the Regula I space station.

 Steve Gawley, head of the model shop, recalled:

 We took it apart and put it upside down and then reattached some of the outer pods in a different way.

 They also added an animated sequence of lights to the hangar bay.

 The remaining shots required new models.
 The ILM team built the Regula planetoid and several other simple pieces, but the main task was the construction of the Reliant — the first Starfleet vessel other than the Constitution class ever seen.